gowerrobert/StochOptMatlab/README.md

 ## StochOptMatlab

-Previously called StochBFGS (Stochastic Block BFGS) on Robert M. Gower's webpage

 ## Introduction

-This is a suite of stochastic optimization methods for minimizing an average of functions (empirical risk minimization).
-This package was created for testing different version of stochastic quasi-Newton methods.
-In particular, the details of on stochastic block BFGS method can be found in:
+This is a suite of matlab code of stochastic optimization methods for minimizing an average of functions (empirical risk minimization).

-[1]   Robert M. Gower, Donald Goldfarb and Peter Richtarik
-      Stochastic Block BFGS: Squeezing More Curvature out of Data, 2016.

-For comparisons, this package also includes an implementation of the SVRG method and a stochastic L-BFGS method proposed in [2].

 ## Installation and Setup